Trudy-Du/Portfolio/index.md

 ## Project Experience
 Below is a list of projects that I worked on during the study at Durham College.
 They showcase some of tools I commonly use.
 ## New York City Shooting Incidents Analysis | Durham college
-Power BI is used to create a dashboard which displays the time, location and borough trends of New York City Shooting Incidents.
-Then some advice were given to the public and the Police Department based on the analysis.
+Power BI was used to create a dashboard which displays the time, location and borough trends of New York City Shooting Incidents.
+Then some advice was given to the public and the Police Department based on the analysis findings.

 **_Technology Used_**
 - Excel